100 stories and counting

 WHAT’S NEW

 Love in a little black diary now has a dedicated YouTube channel.
-To date, I’ve uploaded 21 videos, mostly short clips covering life, family, people, places and food.
-You shouldn’t be surprised…each video clip tells a story.
+To date, I’ve uploaded 22 videos, mostly short clips covering life, family, people, places and food.

 WHAT READERS SAY